Portable Education Program (PEP)

 How to Reserve Your PEP

 Cost: The only cost is the shipping.
-You pay $30 to have the PEP shipped to you, and then you are responsible for the full cost of the return shipment.
+You pay a flat fee to have the PEP shipped to you, and then you are responsible for the full cost of the return shipment.
 Shipping costs vary based on your location; check with FedEx for an estimate of a 30-pound box shipped from your location to zip code 20006.
-If you cancel your reservation up to 6 weeks in advance, you will receive a refund on the $30 shipping charge; no refunds are given for cancelations less than 6 weeks in advance.
+If you cancel your reservation up to 30 days in advance, you will receive a refund on the shipping charge; no refunds are given for cancelations less than 30 days in advance.

 How Far it Travels: The PEPs can go anywhere in the USA.

-How Long You Can Keep It: The rental period is 2 weeks.
+How Long You Can Keep It: The reservation period is 2 weeks, starting on Tuesdays.

-How Does It Arrive: The PEP comes in an easy-to-maneuver hard plastic case (18” W x 17” H) with an extended handle and wheels.
-Each PEP weighs a manageable 25 to 30 pounds.
+How Does It Arrive: The PEP comes in a hard plastic case (18” W x 17” H) with an extended handle and wheels.
+Each one weighs about 25 to 30 pounds.